cortexproject/cortex/docs/guides/running-chunks-storage-with-cassandra.md

 ---
-title: "Running Cortex with Cassandra"
+title: "Running Cortex chunks storage with Cassandra"
-linkTitle: "Running Cortex with Cassandra"
+linkTitle: "Running Cortex chunks storage with Cassandra"
-weight: 4
+weight: 2
-slug: cassandra
+slug: running-chunks-storage-with-cassandra
 ---

-This guide covers how to run a single local Cortex instance - with the chunks storage engine - storing time series chunks and index in Cassandra.
+This guide covers how to run a single local Cortex instance - with the [**chunks storage**](../chunks-storage/_index.md) engine - storing time series chunks and index in Cassandra.

 In this guide we're going to: